rocky/python-uncompyle6/README.rst

-Python fragment deparsing given an instruction offset is useful in showing stack traces and can be encorporated into any program that wants to show a location in more detail than just a line number.
+Python fragment deparsing given an instruction offset is useful in showing stack traces and can be encorporated into any program that wants to show a location in more detail than just a line number at runtime.
 This code can be also used when source-code information does not exist and there is just bytecode.
 Again, my debugggers make use of this.

 There were (and still are) a number of decompyle, uncompyle, uncompyle2, uncompyle3 forks around.
 Almost all of them come basically